konstantinschulz/german-covid-texts/docs/src/inter_annotator_agreement.md

 ## Exceptions
 Some layers will not be part of the agreement evaluation:
-- The position of the [answers](schemas/answer.md) in the [context](schemas/context.md) layer is chosen randomly and, therefore, cannot be compared reasonably.
+- The position of the answers in the [Question Answering](schemas/question_answering.md) layer is chosen randomly and, therefore, cannot be compared reasonably.